xquiet/urpmex/README.md

 urpmex
 ======

-*urpmex* is a (small) suite of tools making Mageia system administration a bit more comfortable.
+*urpmex* is a (small) suite of tools making Mageia system administration a bit more comfortable, especially when no graphical environment are available (i.e. remote terminals and so on).

 Currently it provides two scripts: